 The 2017 WWE Hall of Fame class just gained yet another deserving member as Diamond Dallas Page is this week’s inductee announcement.
-Page deserves this induction if for nothing else, his job of literally saving the lives of wrestlers like Jake Roberts and Scott Hall in recent years, but he just so happens to have a hall of fame worthy in-ring career as well.
+Page deserves this induction if for nothing else, his job of literally saving the lives of wrestlers like Jake Roberts and Scott Hall in recent years, but he just so happens to have a Hall of Fame-worthy in-ring career too.

-I first saw Diamond Dallas Page in the 80s as a manager in the AWA; he was loud, he was colorful, he seemed great in his role as manager of tag champions “Badd Company.”
-Page’s managerial talents were seemingly verified when he debuted as the new manager of the Fabulous Freebirds in WCW in the early 90s, but his transition to becoming a wrestler at the age of 35 seemed like a major step backwards to me at the time.
+I first saw Diamond Dallas Page in the 80s as a manager in the AWA; he was loud, colorful, and seemed great in his role as manager of tag champions “Badd Company.”
+Page’s managerial talents were seemingly verified when he debuted as the new manager of the Fabulous Freebirds in WCW in the early 90s, but his transition to becoming a wrestler at the age of 35 seemed like a major step backward to me at the time.

 It wasn’t until the mid-90s that Page actually started getting involved in feuds and actually had a WCW Television Title run – still, it seemed like Page would never get much further than that level.
 It wasn’t until the nWo era that Page had the opportunity to make a big leap toward becoming a major star.
 As nWo members (and former Page partners) Scott Hall and Kevin Nash offered Page a spot in the group, Page took a stand and delivered his patented “Diamond Cutter” instead.
 That moment really made Page stand out in an era where the nWo ruled over just about everyone in WCW.

 Next up it was a feud with the one and only “Macho Man” Randy Savage that elevated Page to even higher levels in WCW.
 Savage was also a member of the nWo and was of course already a legend at that point.
 Being associated with Savage much less getting pinfall victories over him definitely established that DDP was a legit star in WCW that now fit into the main event picture.